90dy/typescript-template-engine/CONTRIBUTING.md

 ## License

-By contributing to ts-template, you agree that your contributions will be licensed under the project's MIT license.
+By contributing to ts-tmpl-engine, you agree that your contributions will be licensed under the project's MIT license.